 See also BENEFITS FOR ADULTS

-USA Martial Arts is part of an international martial arts family that traces its roots to the founder of Aikido, O Sensei Morehei Ueshiba.
+USA Martial Arts is part of an international martial arts family that traces its roots to the founder of Aikido, O Sensei Morihei Ueshiba.

 In comparison to the "kick punch" techniques of striking arts, such as Karate and TaeKwonDo, Aikido is a very traditional Japanese martial art of the mind and body.
 It incorporates joint locking and nerve control techniques together with dynamic throwing techniques to dominate and subdue an opponent.

 Aikido teaches students to blend with their opponent.
 Initially it would seem a less effective means to defend oneself.
 However, in actuality, Aikido is considered the most popular martial art studied within law enforcement and other defensive tactic programs.
-The world renown Yoshinkai style is taught to the Tokyo Riot Police, female police officers and their forces throughout Japan.
+The world renown Yoshinkai style is taught to the Tokyo Riot Police.

 Aikido training includes three traditional weapons: the jo (4 foot staff), the bokken (wooden sword) and the tanto (knife).
 The skills learned through weapons practice - timing and distance, dynamic movement, focus, intensity and energy extension, etc. - are invaluable to empty-hand technique.